 Distance education preschool

 Distance education preschool caters for children who cannot access other early childhood education services on a regular basis.
 The provision is for children who live 48 kilometres or more from local early childhood education services, including community-based preschools, mobile children’s services and, or long daycare.
-Children may be eligible if they meet the conditions outlined for other categories of full-time distance education.
-Children generally attend departmental preschool classes for the year prior to kindergarten.
+Eligibility for distance education preschool is determined by the distance education enrolment procedures (PDF 346 KB).

 NSW Distance education preschool operates 4 classes as a single coordinated provision across the state with dedicated staff located at Broken Hill and Dubbo.